coutooo/Uphold-Bot/README.md

 # Uphold Bot

-Uphold Bot is a Node.js application that monitors cryptocurrency prices and triggers alerts based on specified conditions.
+Uphold Bot is a Node.js application, using UpHold API, that monitors cryptocurrency prices and triggers alerts based on specified conditions.
 It uses PostgreSQL as its database to store alerts.

 ## Requirements